/

 When patients, entries, or images are deleted in Dermi Atlas Professional, the behavior depends on the Data Deletion Policy configured in Dermi Atlas Manager.
 For the Recoverable and Standard deletion policies, deleted records are retained for a configurable period before permanent removal, providing a safety window for recovery.
 For the Permanent deletion policy, all data is permanently removed immediately.
 Account deletion is handled separately and is always permanent, as described in the Account Deletion section below.

 The Data Deletion Policy determines how patient data, entries, and images are handled when deleted.
-The deletion policy is configured in Dermi Atlas Manager under Preferences and applies to all deletion operations performed within Dermi Atlas Professional.
+The deletion policy is configured in Dermi Atlas Manager under Advanced and applies to all deletion operations performed within Dermi Atlas Professional.

 Retains all data, stored files, and activity logs for the configured retention period.
 Deleted patients, entries, and images can be fully recovered from within Dermi Atlas Professional during this window.
 This policy is recommended for practices with regulatory compliance requirements, as it preserves a complete audit trail alongside the deleted data.